Aayushkumr/potato-disease-classification/README.md

 ## To-Run:

-Clone the repository to your System.
+Clone the repository in your System.

 Get inside `api` folder